Pearls, hiking, canyoning, and its castle

 Uwajima offers beautiful seas so pristine that they are home to Japan's main producers of pearls.
 In the mountains, there are stunning gorges and canyons, home to some beautifully preserved traditional townscapes.
-Don't miss the castle, one of only 12 originals.
+Don't miss the castle, one of only 12 castles in Japan to retain its original keep.

 Uwajima is easy to access from any part of Shikoku island.
 A slightly longer journey if you're planning to come from Tokyo or Osaka, Uwajima is ideally visited in conjunction with some of Shikoku's other travel spots.

 To access Uwajima from Tokyo or Osaka, take a Shinkansen to Okayama Station.
-From there, take one of two limited express trains, the Shiokaze or the Uwakai, and change trains in Matsuyama to the Uwakai Limited Express, which takes 75-80 minutes to reach Uwajima.
-The journey from Okayama will take about 4 hours total.
+From there, take the limited express Shiokaze and change to the limited express Uwakai at Matsuyama.
+The trip to Uwajima takes about 80 minutes.
+In total it takes about 4 hours from Okayama.

 Uwajima Castle is one of only 12 castles in Japan to retain its original keep building, which sits on the plain overlooking the city.
 It was ruled over by the Date (pronounced dah-tey) Clan whose history in Uwajima spans 400 years.
 It is a pleasant climb to the keep, which is relatively small, but original.
 Inside there are a few exhibits of swords and armor.